 Restoration of forest habitats

-Based on the action plans for the wet and dry forest habitats to be created, RMK will restore 3,500 hectares of deciduous swamp forests and 500 hectares of dry forests during the project.
-The areas to be restored are selected by the forestry working group from the University of Tartu.
+Based on the wet forest habitat action plan (summary available in English) and dry forest habitat action plan (both compiled in the project), Estonian State Forest Management Centre restores 3,500 hectares of deciduous swamp forests and 500 hectares of dry forests during the project.
+The wet areas to be restored are selected by the forestry working group from the University of Tartu and the dry areas to be restored are selected by the University of Life Sciences.

 Although the aim of restoration is usually to improve the condition of the area, there are also exceptions: if the nature conservation value of a previously drained protected bog woodland is constantly declining due to a functioning drainage system, then restoration activities (closure of the drainage system) are necessary simply to maintain the condition of the area.